Ameya-2003/ServerlessWebCrawler/README.md

 `sam local invoke -t ./cdk.out/ServerlessWebCrawlerStack.template.json -e ./events/initiator_event.json`

-# Welcome to your CDK Python project!
+# Welcome to my CDK Python project!

 This is a blank project for CDK development with Python.